en

 Make sure to watch the movie before your visit to Tokoname and check out all the beautiful spots featured.
 Because it can really bring out the magic that can be found in Tokoname.

-Top Spots to Learn All About Tokoname’s Famous Pottery.
+Top Spots to Learn All About Tokoname’s Famous Pottery

 Inside a pottery shop in Tokoname

 Tokoname’s pottery history begins in the Heian Period (794-1185) with the manufacturing of ceramic pots and vessels.
-The city was specialized in teapots, bottles, and containers to transport water, sake and for the storage of Buddhist sutras and scrolls, as well as tiles, bricks, and pipes.
+The city specialized in teapots, bottles, and containers to transport water, and sake and for the storage of Buddhist sutras and scrolls, as well as tiles, bricks, and pipes.

-During the hight of pottery production in Tokoname, there were more than 3000 kilns located around the city.
+During the height of pottery production in Tokoname, there were more than 3000 kilns located around the city.
 Nowadays you can still get an idea of what Tokoname used to look like by visiting the older parts of the city.

-Manekineko Street, the Beckoning Cat Open-Air Art Gallery.
+Manekineko Street, the Beckoning Cat Open-Air Art Gallery

 Manekineko Street lined with the most creative beckoning cats

 The walking path leading from Tokoname Station to the mouth of the Pottery Foot Path is called Manekineko Street and is lined with 39 clay beckoning cats created by talented artists.
-Tokoname is the largest producer of ceramic lucky cats in Japan and is very proud of that fact.
+Tokoname is the largest producer of ceramic lucky cats in Japan and is very proud of this fact.

-Why don’t you try to find your favorite piece of art while strolling along the street.
+Why don’t you try to find your favorite piece of art while strolling along the street?

-Take a Walk along the Pottery Footpath.
+Take a Walk along the Pottery Footpath

 Old houses along the Pottery Footpath

 The best way to experience Tokoname Yaki is by following one of the two Pottery Footpaths.
-The 1.5 kilometers long Course A is the shorter of the two leading past the highlights of Tokoname including the scenic spots such as the Dokanzaka and Climbing Kilns, as well as countless pottery shops, workshop studios, and the Takita Family Residence.
+The 1.5-kilometer-long ‘Course A’ is the shorter of the two, leading past the highlights of Tokoname, including scenic spots such as Dokanzaka and Climbing Kilns, as well as numerous pottery shops, workshop studios, and the Takita Family Residence.

 We will introduce you to all of these spots and more in detail below.
-So you can make an informed decision which of the paths you would like to follow for your visit to Tokoname.
+So you can make an informed decision about which of the paths you would like to follow for your visit to Tokoname.

-Pottery Making Experience at a Famous Potter’s Studio.
+Pottery Making Experience at a Famous Potter’s Studio

 Tokoname pottery experience

-Learing from the master potter
+Learning from the master potter

-The pottery master picks up his own clay at secret spots in the mountains, which makes every piece he creates unique because of the inclusions of minerals in the clay leading to fascinating coloring in the finished item.
+The pottery master picks up his own clay at secret spots in the mountains, which makes every piece he creates unique because of the inclusion of minerals in the clay leading to fascinating coloring in the finished item.

 This experience feels a lot like a real apprenticeship with a Japanese master.
-It is intense with a master who really takes his art seriously and expects a certain amount of respect and seriousness from his pupils, even those who only come for a day to learn.
+It is intense, with a master who really takes his art seriously and expects a certain amount of respect and seriousness from his pupils, even those who only come for a day to learn.

 Whatever you create under the watching eye and helpful hands of the master will be fired and once finished sent to your home anywhere in the world.

 A truly unique and once-in-a-lifetime experience for real pottery fans.
+You can learn more about this activity and book here.

-Tokonyan, the Big Beckoning Cat Watching Over Tokoname.
+Tokonyan, the Big Beckoning Cat Watching Over Tokoname

 Tokoname Tokonyan

-Tokonyan overlooking Tokoname city
+Tokonyan overlooking Tokoname City

 On the top of Manekineko Street, the giant head of a Manekineko called Tokonyan is overlooking the city.
 Another sign of Tokoname’s connection with the lucky cats, Tokonyan is a popular picture spot.

-The Edo Period Takita Family Residence.
+The Edo Period Takita Family Residence

 Tokoname Takita Family Residence